GabrielBuzik/Efficient-Risk-Management-Solution/README.md

 **The purpose of this project is to help a company answer all these questions or ,more precisely speaking, let it have a clear vision on the effect of implementing any strategy on the total distribution of its future cashflow values.
 This would help to select a strategy wisely as well as to justify potential need for hedging.**

-The program studies the history of returns of a given asset, then uses Monte Carlo simulation of returns during a future period with different statistical distributions and parameters, estimated specifically for the asset.
-This simulation is used to estimate the distribution of total payments during the year given the cashflows of a company with and without applying hedging to those cashflows.
+The program analyses the history of returns for a given asset and estimates parameters for a chosen statistical distribution of daily returns.
+Then runs a 10'000 simulations of the future value using Monte Carlo approach.
+Given all cashflow and hedging instruments of the company(user input), this simulation estimates the total distribution of future payments during the year with and without hedging.
+At the end of this simulation a .docx document is returned.

 ## General discription of all steps
 ___